-The Gin Dictionary, who says that “coolness is key for a martini, so whether you like it shaken or stirred, a gin with a slightly higher ABV of 45% or 47% alcohol (such as the Nolet’s below) give you more of a chance to preserve its punch and power and the flavor won’t be lost by being too watery.”
+For Martinis, Wondrich prefers a classic, straight-forward London Dry Gin: “A strong, heavy-juniper one if I’m using a lot of vermouth, or a lighter one if I’m cutting back on the vermouth.”
+Another expert tip on gin for Martinis comes from David T. Smith, author or The Gin Dictionary.
+He says that “coolness is key for a martini, so whether you like it shaken or stirred, a gin with a slightly higher ABV of 45% or 47% alcohol (such as the Nolet’s below) gives you more of a chance to preserve its punch and power and the flavor won’t be lost by being too watery.”

 This classic pot still London dry gin is made the way London Dry gin used to be made––in small batches in copper pot stills, in the actual city of London.
 Many Sipsmith gins use botanicals grown by distiller Jared Brown in his own garden, and the base spirit is made from English barley.
 For a classic martini, with or without vermouth, Sipsmith is London Dry Gin as it was meant to be.

 A very different approach than London Dry, this modern Australian gin is nonetheless exquisite for a martini.
 Infused with three types of olive oil and olive leaf tea, macadamia nuts, rosemary, bay leaf, and Australian lemon myrtle, this is a modern and delicious take on gin.
 It has a rich mouthfeel and would pair perfectly with an olive or onion garnish for a more savory martini.

 For sours and citrus cocktails that are perfect in the warmer weather, Wondrich prefers gins to be “bright and clean.”
 The below bottles fit the bill.